A guide to understanding omnichannel retail

 One of the most challenging parts of any retail strategy is figuring out if the methods you’re using are catching on with customers.
 However, one of the many benefits of data analytics and retail marketing tools is that we can now measure the results quickly.

-Another benefit of edge solutions is that it keeps sensitive customer information off a public network.
+Another benefit of edge solutions is that they keep sensitive customer information off a public network.
 Customers trust retailers to protect their data at all costs.
-When combined with a low latency, high-speed network, edge cloud services use private connections to store and analyze customer data quickly, reducing the risk of a data breach or hack.
+When combined with a low-latency, high-speed network, edge cloud services use private connections to store and analyze customer data quickly, reducing the risk of a data breach or hack.

 How to know if your omnichannel retail strategies are working

 Every channel moment is a chance to build on your customer relationship.
-By applying key performance indicators (KPIs), you can measure and analyze engagement to see if your strategies are meeting expectations.
+By applying key performance indicators (KPIs), you can measure and analyze engagement to see if your omnichannel commerce strategies are meeting expectations.

 The business you’re in and the channels you use will help determine which KPIs to track.
-If your business uses social ads, you’ll want to know the number of impressions, length of engagement, whether they clicked through to your website, or converted to a sale.
+If your business uses social ads, you’ll want to know the number of impressions, length of engagement, whether users clicked through to your website, and whether they converted to a sale.
 Web KPIs may include data like how long a customer spent on your site, what pages they visited, what purchases they made, and lifetime value.

 Why AT&T Business?